parsaeisa/Notes/Software engineering/Database/SQL.md

 There are some other methods that I think should always be called when defining a transaction.
 `tx.Rollback()` and `tx.Commit()` .

+### My-sql structure

+#### Server tier
+Mysql has two tiers:
+- Server tier
+- Storage engine

+The server tier has some components:
+- Connection pool
+- Query cache
+- Parser
+- Optimizer
+- Executor
+- Management utilities

+In the process, at first the query goes to query cache to be cheched whether it hits old queries or not, then it goes to parser ( Then parser stores the query in cache), then it goes like this:

+Parser --> Opimizer --> Executor

+#### Storage engine

+The storage engine is pluggable and here is some options for this plugin:
+- The memory
+- Inno DB
+- NDB cluster

+This tier manages storage and indexes.